+Discussion

+The purpose of this requirement is to give election officials the capability, prior to opening the polls, to audit encoded versions of voter selections.
+This process may include the review of created ballots and encoded information on each ballot to ensure that the images correctly match the ballot, thus validating accuracy in ballot creation. and that the ballot was created accurately. will include such as provided by a ballot marking device (BMD) using QR codes and gain assurance that the QR codes and any encoded data represented by the QR codes contains the voter’s selections exactly as made.
+Likewise, to audit any image of the ballot made by a scanner to gain assurance that the image correctly matches the ballot.
+And, to audit any encoded information on the ballot to gain assurance it is being created correctly.

+Related requirement: 1.1.2-C – Use of test ballots

-1.1.2-J – Testing calibration
+1.1.2-G – Testing equipment calibration

-Scanners must support the use of test ballots to test the calibration of the paper-to-digital conversion (such as the calibration of optical sensors, the density threshold, and the logical reduction of scanned images to binary values, as applicable).
+Scanners must support testing the calibration of the paper-to-digital conversion (such as the calibration of optical sensors, the density threshold, and the logical reduction of scanned images to binary values, as applicable).

-1.1.2-K – Ballot marker readiness

-Ballot marking must allow for a way to verify that the ballot marking mechanism is properly prepared and ready to use.

-1.1.2-L – L&A testing, No side-effects
+1.1.2-H – No side-effects from pre-election testing

-Logic and accuracy testing functions must introduce no lasting effects on operation during the election other than:
+Pre-election testing must introduce no lasting effects in regard to the operation of the voting system during the election other than:

-audit log entries
+audit log entries;

-status changes to note that the tests have been run with a successful or failed result
+status changes to note that the tests have been run with a successful or failed result;

-separate storage of test results
+separate storage of test results;

-changes in the protective counter or life-cycle counter (if the device has one)
+changes in counters that record ballots cast; and

-normal wear and tear
+normal wear and tear.